ecsricktorzynski/rasa-chatbot-hackathon/README.md

 This is documentation for developers providing good explanations of NLP and explaining Transformers in a relatively simple way.

 [Rasa YouTube Channe](https://www.youtube.com/channel/UCJ0V6493mLvqdiVwOKWBODQ                                                                                          )

+# Tasks for Hackathon

+1. Install Rasa
+2. Train Rasa model
+3. Use Rasa shell to talk to chatbot
+4. Add Intents and Entities
+5. Use Flask for web interface
+6. Add a Form
+7. Add a Form with text slots
+8. Add a custom action to get current time
+9. Add a custom action to access Neo4j
+10. Add a custom action with confirmation
+11. Add hackathon custom actions